openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 ## <a name="model-optimizer"></a>Step 3 (Optional): Download additional components

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
-The OpenVINO™ Model Development Tools can only be installed via PyPI now.
-See [Install OpenVINO™ Model Development Tools](@ref installing_model_dev_tools) for detailed steps.
+The OpenVINO™ Development Tools can only be installed via PyPI now.
+See [Install OpenVINO™ Development Tools](@ref installing_model_dev_tools) for detailed steps.

 ## <a name="configure-ncs2"></a>Step 4 (Optional): Configure the Intel® Neural Compute Stick 2